bobsanjo/PRIV/trusted_services_overview.md

     enforced by security policies that are attested at service startup.
 *   Logs, core memory dumps, crashes, and stack traces do not reveal sensitive information.
-*   Adtechs cannot access decryption keys in cleartext.
+*   Ad techs cannot access decryption keys in cleartext.

 ## Trust model

 This section describes the trust model for FLEDGE services.
 In this context, trust is based on cryptographic verification by external parties.
-The model is expected to be trusted by all entities, including adtechs and clients.
+The model is expected to be trusted by all entities, including ad techs and clients.

 ![Illustration of the trust model](images/trust-model.png)